The 4 most common phone scams & how to avoid them

 If you suspect that you are receiving a phishing scam call from an IRS imposter, do not give any information and hang up immediately.
 Report the IRS-impersonation scam to the Treasury Inspector General for Tax Administration or call 800-366-4484.
-Make sure to also file a complaint with the Federal Trade Commission (FTC).
+Make sure to also report the fraud to the Federal Trade Commission.

 When reporting the phishing scam, be sure to include the telephone number of the caller, the number you were instructed to call back, as well as a brief description of the communication.
 If possible, it is also helpful to include the name and employee badge number — if the imposter provided one — as well as the exact time, date, and geographic location of the call.
 The IRS recommends utilizing blocking or filtering services as a way to avoid unwanted calls.

 A scammer may fraudulently pose as a technician or as tech support from a reputable company as a ruse to gain remote access to your computer.
 Oftentimes, the scammer will ask you to provide remote access to your computer so they can pretend to run a diagnostics test to discover some sort of issue.
 They may try to convince you to buy software that you do not need.
 If given access to your computer, they may be able to find sensitive data stored on your computer.